Edible Terrariums

 Edible Terrariums with Chocolate Pudding and Fondant Succulents | From SugarHero.com

 I made a homemade chocolate pudding to put at the base of my terrariums.
-It has two kinds of chocolate, a splash of heavy cream for richness, and a hefty portion of International Delight French Vanilla mixed right in, to give it a nice vanilla flavor.
+It has two kinds of chocolate, a splash of heavy cream for richness and a little vanilla for flavor.
 If you’ve only ever had pudding from a mix, I urge you to try the homemade version–the flavor and texture is worlds ahead of a box mix or prepackaged pudding cup!
 (But if a mix is what you have and like, I certainly won’t stop you!)
 It’s so dreamy, and I could just stop right there with the recipe and be perfectly happy.

 However, a cup of pudding does not a terrarium make, so once the puddings were set, I added two layers of dirt: first, crumbled cinnamon crunch doughnuts, then a layer of crushed chocolate-almond biscotti.
 I love the varied textures and colors of the doughnuts and biscotti–they really mimicked the uneven, random appearance of different types of dirt.
 You can swap in other sweet treats, too–try crumbled chocolate chip cookies instead of doughnuts, and Oreo cookie crumbs or chocolate cupcake crumbs instead of the biscotti.